mystsoftware/myst-help-center/myst-management/artifactory-ssl/README.md

 # (Optional) Disable HTTP - non-SSL

-To disable Artifactory's HTTP (non-SSL) comment out the port HTTP port.
+To disable the Artifactory Docker container's HTTP (non-SSL) port, comment out the port from the `conf/ci/docker-compose-base.yml` file.

     ports:
      #- 8083:8081